AcTePuKc/codex-gui/gui_pyside6/docs/index.md

 uv pip install -r requirements.uv.in
 ./run_pyside6.sh  # Windows: run_pyside6.bat
 ```
+On Windows the batch script will retry the Codex CLI install using `registry.npmmirror.com` if the first attempt fails.

 The launcher creates `~/.hybrid_tts/venv` (Windows: `%USERPROFILE%\.hybrid_tts\venv`)
 on first run if no virtual environment is active and reuses it on subsequent